 If you want to get involved in the community groups or would like information on areas covered by Estuary Care programmes in Tauranga Harbour, please contact Bay of Plenty Regional Council.

-Recently Bay of Plenty Regional Council commissioned an independent review of the way it engages with community groups and other agencies in the management of mangroves.
-Read the review (1.1 MB, pdf) by Catalyst Consultants and the Chief Executive's report on how the recommendations will be addressed.
+In 2007, Bay of Plenty Regional Council commissioned an independent review of the way it engages with community groups and other agencies in the management of mangroves.
+Read the review (1.1 MB, pdf) by Catalyst Consultants and the Chief Executive's report on how the recommendations would be addressed.